inosca/ebau/README.md

 according to the [documentation](https://github.com/adfinis-sygroup/ebau-gwr) of the gwr backend.

 You need to set this key in each environment/server in your env file.
-**Generate a seperate key for each environment since this is used to store / read the gwr user passwords.**
+**Generate a separate key for each environment, since this is used to store / read the gwr user passwords.**

 ##### Django profiling